cglamb/Web_Scraper/README.md

 ## Running the Command Line Application

 If the terminal's current directory is the directory containing the executable, the program can be run from the command line using the following command: `./web-scraper -input target_html.txt -output output.jl`.
 The `-output` can be changed to the desired location and filename for the output text.
-The default location is the current directory, and the default name is `output.txt`.
+The default location is the current directory, and the default name is `output.jl`.
 The `-input` can be changed to the location and name of the CSV file being read.
 The default location is the current directory, and the default file name is `target_html.txt`.

 ## Explanation of Files